 3. Keep urging people to sign this MoveOn petition.
 It currently has over 88,000 signatures.

-4. Tweet @POTUS and @realDonaldTrump to state your support for welcoming refugees.
+4. Tweet @POTUS and @realDonaldTrump to state your support for increasing the pace of refugee arrivals.
 (See USCRI Twitter page for ideas.)